Call for Participating Artists:

 How to learn more about the project

-Toronto Dance Love-In Co-Artistic Directors Lauren Runions & Leelee Oluwatoyosi Eko Davis, are available for 1-1 information sessions via zoom or phone in 15-30 minute time slots, at your request.
+Toronto Dance Love-In Co-Artistic Directors Lauren Runions & Leelee Oluwatoyosi Eko Davis, are available for 1-1 information sessions via zoom in 15-30 minute time slots, at your request.
 You can contact them at info@tolovein.com.

 Application Prompts